pip-services/pip-services-docs/content/en/node/commons/data/any_value.md

 #### getAsType
-Converts object value into a string or returns default value if conversion is not possible.
+Converts object value into a value defined by specied typecode.
+If conversion is not possible it returns default value for the specified type.

 > `public` getAsType\<T\>(typeCode: [TypeCode](../../convert/type_code)): T

-- **defaultValue**: string - the default value.
+- **typeCode**: string - the TypeCode that defined the type of the result
-- **returns**: string - string value or default if conversion is not supported.
+- **returns**: string - value defined by the typecode or type default value if conversion is not supported.

 #### getAsTypeWithDefault